yuanqing/sketch-extract-text/README.md

 # sketch-extract-text

-> A Sketch plugin to extract text from Layers that match a regular expression
+> A Sketch plugin to extract text from layers that match a regular expression

 - Useful for extracting annotations from UX specifications